DeveloperToolsWG/console-object/api.md

 #### `console.log(object [, object, ...])`

-Displays a message in the console.
+Logs an `info` level message.
 You pass one or more objects to this method, each of which are evaluated and concatenated into a space-delimited string.
-The first parameter you pass to `console.log()` may contain format specifiers, a string token composed of the percent sign (%) followed by a letter that indicates the formatting to be applied.
+The first parameter you pass to [`console.log()`](#consolelogobject--object-) may contain [Format Specifiers](#format-specifiers).

 #### `console.profile([label])`